 For those who plan to travel while in Thailand, domestic and regional flights are very inexpensive.
 Domestic Thai destinations start as low as THB300 when booked in advance, or THB2,000–4,000 return on average.
 A final factor to consider is flights back to your home country to visit friends or family.
 The good news is that BKK is a global transportation hub, meaning a lot of options and a lot of price competition.
 Flights to North America and Europe tend to be plentiful and cheap.

 Thailand has a well-developed domestic clinic and hospital system with extremely low prices and near-Western world quality.
 However, it is also a global medical-tourism center, with world-class technologies, modern hospitals, and services at somewhat high, though still reasonable, rates.
 This is a major draw for many looking to retire in Thailand, as it offers peace of mind that ailing health will not necessitate a return home.

 Health insurance is not only important, it’s mandatory for foreigners retiring in Thailand, who must have at least $10,000 in coverage.
-Comprehensive insurance from a provider such as Luma costs $3,000–4,000 per year.
+Comprehensive insurance typically costs $3,000–4,000 per year.

 Other healthcare costs in Thailand to consider include annual checkups, which cost around THB4,000+ at major private hospitals, and life insurance.

 To get a more accurate estimate of your insurance costs, get an instant quote from our preferred insurance partner, Pacific Cross.